BrokenShards/MiGfx/readme.md

 - Write tests for BoxRenderer and ShapeRenderer.

 ## Changelog

+### Version 1.0.0
+- MiGfx now targets .Net 5 and has updated code style for C#9.
+- Now depends on MiCore 1.0.0.
+- Now depends on MiInput 1.0.0.

 ### Version 0.12.0
 - Added new `TextCaret` component that provides a text cursor for text boxes `TextBox` now requires